 1700 – All Event Services closed

-CAMPSITES for Tents and Campers are 20’ x 20’ and Cost $5 Per Campsite for the Entire Event, however you must Reserve Them with a $20 Refundable Security Deposit.
-More than one site may be reserved under the $20 Deposit, however there must be at least two players camping per site.
+CAMPSITES for Tents and Campers are 20’ x 20’ and Cost $10 Per Campsite for the Entire Event.
+More than one site may be reserved at $10 Per Site, however there must be at least two players camping per site.

 There is running water with Hoses at various locations throughout the Event Park, a Triple Sink by the Picnic Pavilion, Equipment Cleaning Station, Water Mister for Cooling Off, Four Cold Water Showers for Rinsing Off, and Porta-Johns for Toilets.

 Any Teams or Groups of Players that would like to Rent Their Own Porta-John for the Weekend, can reserve it by calling Yvonne at Suburban Septic at (888) 775-3693 or (607) 775-3693.
 You should bring your own padlock if you wish to lock it.

 For Hot Showers there is a Flying J Truck Stop one exit below our exit on Rt.
 81 that offers Shower Facilities and a Dinner Buffet.